 A car is travelling at full speed.
 It crashes into the barrier, because of the negligence of the driver.

-Here huge force is applied on the wall by the car in a very little time interval which we term as an impulse.
+Here the huge force is applied on the wall by the car in a very little time interval which we term as an impulse.

 Impulse is the big force acting for a very small interval of time.
 It is represented by J⃗ J→.

 Impulse Formula is articulated as

 - Time interval throughout which force is applied is given as t.

 Impulse can also be articulated as the rate of change of momentum.

 - Mass of the body is given as m

 - Velocity with which body is moving is given as v.